Armstrong steps down from Livestrong board

-Lance Armstrong has stepped down as a board member of Livestrong, the cancer-support charity he founded in 1997, the organization said Monday.
+Lance Armstrong has stepped down as a board member of Livestrong, the cancer-support charity he founded in 1997, the organisation said Monday.

 "We are deeply grateful to Lance for creating a cause that has served millions of cancer survivors and their families."